The GBE Director – Role

 Directors must still have regard to their duties and obligations under the GBE's enabling legislation (if any) and the Corporations Act (if applicable).

-The GBE Director – GBE Specific Duties
+The GBE Director – GBE specific duties (strategy, governance and oversight)

 A key responsibility of Directors is to effect proper oversight of a GBE.
-This obligation resembles the obligation of a director of a private company, with an overlay of stewardship of public assets which is distinctive to Commonwealth entities and companies.
+This obligation resembles the obligation of a Director of a private company, with an overlay of stewardship of public assets which is distinctive to Commonwealth entities and companies.

 In exercising their powers in compliance with their fiduciary obligations, Directors should look at the underlying intent of the guidance and minimum requirements provided and not just technical compliance.